solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 **General Assessment**

 The code is available on Github.
 The authors explain the network architecture concisely and in an easy to follow manner.
 What I find especially commendable about this paper is that the authors have presented solutions to existing problems, such as the approximation of the Earth Mover's Distance as well as the Minimum density sampling algorithm.
-Earth Mover's Distance, now that it has a feasible implementation, could improve the quality of future point cloud completion approaches and has been used to produce state-of-the-art results in the 'Cloud Transformers' network [cite].
-Altough with a computatational cost of O(n^2) EMD is not an undisputed [wording] choice over the CD.
+Earth Mover's Distance, now that it has a feasible implementation, could improve the quality of future point cloud completion approaches and has been used to produce state-of-the-art results in the 'Cloud Transformers' network [[8]](#8).
+Altough with a computatational cost of O(n^2) EMD is not a clear-cut choice over the CD.
 Furthermore, point-cloud based methods are no longer the only successful approach to point cloud comletion.
-Recent Voxel-based networks, such as GRNet [[6]](#6), have overcome the drawbacks of voxelization could deliver interesting results.
+Recent Voxel-based networks, such as GRNet [[6]](#6), have overcome the drawbacks of voxelization and can deliver results that rival those of purely point-based networks.

 # References